Doctor Who audio productions: Audio productions featuring the Doctor

 Big Finish have also produced a limited series, titled Doctor Who Unbound, which explores possibilities contrary to the established mythos (for instance, "What if the Doctor had never left Gallifrey?").
 The format of the Unbound series allows well-known actors such as Derek Jacobi and David Warner to play alternative versions of the Doctor.
 Bernice Summerfield, the Doctor's companion from the Virgin New Adventures novels, also features in her own series of audio plays; the character is voiced by Lisa Bowerman.

 The BBC has extended Big Finish's licence to produce the audios until June 2025, and Big Finish's licence includes characters and storylines up to and including "The Time of the Doctor" (2013).

 In 2005, six of the Eighth Doctor audio dramas were broadcast on the digital radio station BBC Radio 7 — these were Storm Warning, Sword of Orion, The Stones of Venice, Invaders from Mars, Shada (originally recorded for an animated webcast on the BBC's online service), and The Chimes of Midnight.
 A new series of original Eighth Doctor dramas aired on BBC7 starting on New Year's Eve 2006, and lasted eight weeks.
 They were subsequently released on CD by Big Finish.
 These are Blood of the Daleks, Horror of Glam Rock, Immortal Beloved, Phobos, No More Lies and Human Resources.
 A second series of eight Eighth Doctor audios, from Dead London to Vengeance of Morbius, were released by Big Finish in 2008 and subsequently aired on BBC Radio 7; two more series in this line were released on CD, but have not aired on BBC7.

-In 2022, BBC Sounds began airing Doctor Who: Redacted, a 10-episode podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
+In 2022, BBC Sounds broadcast Doctor Who: Redacted, a 10-episode podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
+A second, six-episode season aired in late 2023 with Dawson once again writing the show and Craggs, Chimimba, and Holly Quin-Ankrah returning.
+The Sarah Jane Adventures actors Alexander Armstrong and Anjli Mohindra joined the second season cast.

-Non-Doctor audios
+Non-Doctor audio productions

 There have been licensed audio productions featuring characters and situations created for Doctor Who, but using characters other than the Doctor.